CSCfi/Kielipankki-utilities/docs/howto_metadata_record.md

 When changing an existing META-SHARE article, add your name as a 'metadata creator', if it is not already there.
 Add a short explanation of your change in the field 'revision', this will also change the date in the field 'last updated'.
-For more complex explanations on a change add a **CHANGE LOG** with the current date under 'documentation'.
-For an example see [META-SHARE: lehdet90ff-v1](http://urn.fi/urn:nbn:fi:lb-2016011101)
+For more complex explanations on a change add a **CHANGE LOG** with the current date, formatted like 2017-07-17 (in the order of year, month and day; ISO standard) under 'documentation'.
+For an example see the metadata of [STT](http://urn.fi/urn:nbn:fi:lb-2020031201)

 Remember to add a link to the resource's group page via its URN under 'documentation', and name it **Resource group page**.
 If a resource group page is not created yet, you can add it later.
 See [docs: Instructions on how to create a resource group page](howto_resource_group_page.md).